Community Correction Order

-When a sentence of imprisonment and a CCO are imposed in the Magistrates’ Court in respect of offences committed at the same time, the maximum total length of the combined order is 5 years.
+When a sentence of imprisonment and a CCO are imposed in the Magistrates’ Court in respect of 2 or more offences, the maximum total length of the combined order is 5 years.

 Where a court imposes a CCO in addition to a term of imprisonment, the CCO commences on the release of the offender from imprisonment (if no parole period has been ordered) or, if the offender is released on parole, on the completion of the parole period.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.

 - Maximum Penalties

 - Sentencing Process